ParkerSm1th/ParkerSm1th/README.md

 ### Hey, I'm Parker 👋
-I'm an 20 year old developer and CS student.
+I'm an 20 year old software engineer.

 ### 🔭 Current Projects
-Currently, I work at [Magical](https://getmagical.com), Magical is a productivity app that uses AI to speed up repetitive tasks as you work.
+Currently, I work at [Magical](https://getmagical.com) as a software engineer, Magical is a productivity app that uses AI to speed up repetitive tasks as you work.
 No integrations, APIs, or magic wands required!

 ### 👔 Experience
-I've worked on many large projects such as [Beam](https://beamapp.ai), PalaceInterative, [UpBeatRadio](https://upbeatradio.net), and many more.
+In the past I have worked at [Beam](https://beamapp.ai), Colorado State University as an under-graduate researcher, and on other projects like PalaceInterative, [UpBeatRadio](https://upbeatradio.net), and many more.
 I've become experienced in Typescript, Next.JS, SQL, PHP, and Java.

 ### 📫 Contact
-To contact me quickly and easily, DM me on Twitter or Discord.
+Phone: 408-202-1658

-You can also email me:
+Email: parkermandfw@gmail.com

-General Inquiries: me@parkersmith.io
+Twitter or Discord (parker.2) also work well.